deepmachine786/Ecohire/README.md

 After the hiring manager checks, they will select the candidate on their performance .
 This is how my website will work, and this will help the hiring manager reduce the time spent  to selecting the best candidate for the company, and it will help to find the best candidate.</p2>

+# EcoHire

+EcoHire is a user-friendly platform designed to simplify the talent recruitment process for hiring managers and talent agencies.
+With EcoHire, users can streamline candidate selection, assessment, and hiring processes, saving time and resources while ensuring the best match for their organizational needs.

+## Features

+- **Efficient Candidate Matching**: Submit candidate data and job descriptions to receive new data sets with the best match accuracy, generated based on the given job description.
+- **Customizable Interview Rounds**: Choose between online assessment rounds or coding rounds based on hiring requirements and preferences.
+- **Automated Candidate Communication**: Automatically send emails to selected candidates for interview scheduling and notification of assessment outcomes.
+- **Performance Analytics**: Track candidate performance throughout the recruitment process and visualize data with performance graphs for informed decision-making.
+- **Filtering and Shortlisting**: Apply filters to shortlist candidates for subsequent interview rounds based on performance and suitability criteria.

+## Technologies Used

+- Frontend: JavaScript, React, Redux
+- Backend: Node.js, Express
+- Database: SQL
+- Authentication: OAuth 2.0
+- Email Services: Third-party email sender
+- IDE Tools: Third-party IDE for development collaboration

+## Getting Started

+To get started with EcoHire, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/EcoHire.git`
+2. Install dependencies: `npm install`
+3. Start the development server: `npm start`
+4. Access the application at: `http://localhost:3000`

+## Contributing

+Contributions are welcome!
+To contribute to EcoHire, please follow these guidelines:

+1. Fork the repository
+2. Create a new branch: `git checkout -b feature-name`
+3. Make your changes and commit them: `git commit -m 'Add new feature'`
+4. Push to the branch: `git push origin feature-name`
+5. Submit a pull request

+## License

+This project is licensed under the [MIT License](LICENSE).